Friday, 13 August 2010

 Ruins, Allahabad

 It also had an extraordinary number of homeless/beggars in our hotel vicinity.
 The best thing about Allahabad, however, was our massive room at the once palatial Royal Hotel.
-We had an upstairs corner room with 3 lots of French doors leading out to a huge verandah (overlooking slums, rubbish and the local kids shitting area), high ceilings (leaking), massive bathroom (possibly never been cleaned), antique furniture (including a humongous bed with a mattress as hard as a rock), and a sweeping staircase leading up to it (splattered in bird poo and paan (disgusting red colored chewing tobacco))!!!!
+We had an upstairs corner room with 3 lots of French doors leading out to a huge veranda (overlooking slums, rubbish and the local kids shitting area), high ceilings (leaking), massive bathroom (possibly never been cleaned), antique furniture (including a humongous bed with a mattress as hard as a rock), and a sweeping staircase leading up to it (splattered in bird poo and paan (disgusting red coloured chewing tobacco))!!!!
 But the staff were friendly- sometimes a little too much.
 One night we had a knock at the door.
 Richard answered it.

 "What do you want?"